What Would You Do? (1991 TV program): The Pie Pod

 The most used and most popular "pie device" on the show, this contraption could launch up to four whipped cream pies at one audience member (sometimes two and on one episode, three).
 They were set up in a hydraulic chair and covered with a clear plastic tarp, leaving their head exposed.
 Then the chair, which resembled a barber's chair or an antique-style dentist's chair, would be pumped up until the participant's head was aligned with a target behind them.
-Summers then asked the audience (or the winning player, in case of a game that sends the loser to the Pie Pod) how many pies should be launched – "4" was the usual answer – and then released them, following a count of three.
+Summers then asked the audience (or the winning player, in case of a game that sends the loser to the Pie Pod) how many pies (out of 4) should be launched – "4" was the usual answer – and then released them, following a count of three.
 During the first season, a device called the "Crowning Glory" was suspended over the participant's head.
 This was a container shaped like a crown that held a small amount of pink slime.
 Most of the time this was only released if the audience determined that the "victim" flinched during the release of the pies.
 However, it could be used for any random occasion Marc deemed warranted it, such as it being someone's birthday.